bxparks/AceSegment/README.md

 While it is exciting to be able to write any bit patterns to the LED display, we often want to just write numerals to the LED display.
-The `HexWriter` converts an integer to the seven-segment bit patterns used by `Renderer`.
+The `HexWriter` converts an integer to the seven-segment bit patterns used by `SegmentDisplay`.
 On platforms that support it (ATmega and ESP8266), the bit mapping table is stored in flash memory to conserve static memory.

 The class supports the following methods:
 * `void writeHexAt(uint8_t digit, uint8_t c)`